Sarah0Haras/Bellabeat-Case-Study/README.md

 ```
 ![image](https://user-images.githubusercontent.com/113477899/194456518-9451483c-f37c-4b8d-9f4f-5ddf77edb96d.png)

 The graph shows that the users are normally active between 8.00 am and 7.00 pm.
 The most peak period is during lunch time 12.00 pm to 2.00 pm and evening 5.00 pm to 7.00 pm.

 #### Use of the device
 We would like to find out how often the user uses their device.
-The usage of device can be categories as follows:
+The usage of the device can be categorised as follows:
 *	High use– Users who use their device between 21 to 31 days
 *	Moderate use – Users who use their device between 10 to 20 days
 *	Low use – Users who use their device between 1 to 9 days

 To find out the usage percentage (total 24 days)
 ```sql